Generosity is the Key to Happiness and Fulfillment

 2. Generosity improves our overall health and well-being

-Numerous studies have proven how generosity, in whatever form, benefits the over all health of both the young and the old.
-According to those studies, generosity lowers blood pressure, lowers the risk of dementia and heart disease, and lessens anxiety and depression.
+Numerous studies have proven how generosity benefits the overall health.
+It lowers blood pressure, lowers the risk of dementia and heart disease, and lessens anxiety and depression.
+Volunteering distracts the mind from the stresses and problems of the self.

 3. Generosity improves our relationships